 The equipment included armor, shields, weapons, backpacks, tunics, sandals, tools, water containers, and pouches.

-Armor was crucial for Roman soldiers, as it provided protection from enemy weapons.
+Armor was crucial for Roman soldiers because it provided protection from enemy weapons.

-A typical set of armor consisted of a helmet, a breastplate, and greaves (leg armor).
+A typical set of armor for early Republic soldiers consisted of a helmet, a breastplate, and greaves (leg armor).

 The armor was designed to be both protective and lightweight, allowing soldiers to move quickly and easily on the battlefield.

 Shields were also an essential part of a soldier's equipment.
-Roman soldiers carried a large, rectangular shield called a scutum, which was made of wood and covered with leather or metal.
+Roman soldiers carried a large, rectangular shield called a scutum, which was made of layers of wood and covered with leather or metal.

 The scutum provided excellent protection from enemy weapons and was also used as a weapon in close combat.